-People move, people change phone numbers or jobs – there’s heaps of reasons why someone’s contact details change.
+People move, people change their phone numbers or jobs – there are heaps of reasons why someone’s contact details change.

 The sooner you realise something is amiss, the more likely it is you can follow up and refresh details before you lose your customer.
 So reach out and touch base.
 Catch up with old customers.

-Chances are there is a good reason why they lost touch.
+Chances are there's a good reason why they lost touch.
 Show them you're there and that you care!

 Also remember – everyone is different!

-Meaning you cannot expect each customer to react the same way!
+Meaning you cannot expect every customer to react the same way!

 This might seem obvious, but you would be surprised how many companies treat all their customers in the same.